 ANNEX 4 Updated text of Q18/15

-Question 18/15 – Broadband in-premises networking
+Question 18/15 – Technologies for in-premises networking and related access applications

-(Continuation of Question 15/15, 18/15 & 19/15 (ex Q9/9 in 2013-2016))
+(Continuation of Question 15/15, 18/15 & 19/15)

 Motivation

+The continuing demand for an ever-increasing device connectivity to offer new services to the customer and to optimize the installation and management of infrastructure will require the development of new networking technologies.
+As an example,

+the continuing customer demand for ever higher bit rate data services, high-speed Internet access and other innovative services, and the ongoing needs of network operators to leverage in-premises connectivity for distributing within the home IPTV and other applications.

+There is a growing interest worldwide in providing support for the integration of new technologies and applications aimed at sustainably addressing energy independence and modernization of the aging power grid, e.g., utility scale renewable energy sources, distributed energy resources, Plug-in Electric Vehicles, and Demand-Side Management.
+For supporting the above technologies and applications, it is necessary to ensure the availability of a modern, flexible, and scalable communications network that will tie together the functions of “monitoring” and “control.”
+Information and communication technologies will allow utilities to remotely locate, isolate, and restore power outages more quickly, thus increasing the stability of the grid.
+Information and communication technologies will also facilitate the integration of time-varying renewable energy sources into the grid, enable a better and more dynamic control of the load, and will also empower consumers with tools for optimizing their energy consumption.

+Whilst the focus of the group is in-premises networking, some technical developments may be needed to adapt these technologies to other contexts (e.g., access, industrial).

-The continuing customer demand for ever higher bit rate data services, high-speed Internet access and other innovative services, and the ongoing needs of network operators to leverage in-premises connectivity for distributing within the home IPTV and other applications, will require the development of new Recommendations and enhancements to existing Recommendations covering all requirements and implementation aspects of in-premises Networking Transceivers.
-These studies will include, but are not limited to, the transport of higher layer protocols, the management and testing of in-premises systems, security aspects, spectral management aspects and energy saving techniques.
+These new technologies will require the development of new Recommendations and enhancements to existing Recommendations covering all requirements and implementation aspects of new deployments.
+These studies will include, but are not limited to physical layer transport, the transport of higher layer protocols, the management and testing of in-premises systems, security aspects, spectral management aspects and energy saving techniques as the definition of communication network architectures and requirements.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:

 J.190 through J.192,

 G.9951 through G.9954,

-G.9960 through G.9964, G.9972, G.9973, G.9977 and G.9979.
+G.9960 through G.9964, G.9972, G.9973, G.9977 and G.9979.,

+G.999x series

+G.995x, and G.990x series

-The target audience for this question are the technology suppliers, chipset vendors, equipment vendors, cable operators and service providers active in the domain of providing broadband in-premises networking.
-A global audience is targeted to facilitate a unified approach to the broadband in-premises networking.
+The target audience for this question are the technology suppliers, chipset vendors, equipment vendors, cable operators, service providers and utilities active in the domain of providing networking solutions for their users or infrastructures.
+A global audience will be targeted to facilitate a unified approach to to support this broad scope of applications with a single technology, facilitating synergies across application fields.

 Question

-What performance characteristics should broadband in-premises networks possess in order to satisfactorily transport data streams associated with specific services as these streams are passed between access network and the in-premises network and across the in-premises network to the terminal device?
+What performance characteristics should heterogeneous networks possess in order to satisfactorily transport data streams associated with specific services as these streams are passed through the communication network to the terminal device?

-What enhancements are needed to the G.9951 through G.9954, G.9960 through G.9964, G.9972, G.9973, G.9977 and G.9979 Recommendations:
+What enhancements are needed to the G.9951 through G.9954, G.9960 through G.9964, G.9991, G.995x and G.990x series, G.9972, G.9973, G.9977 and G.9979 Recommendations:

 in the light of design, network deployment experience, and evolving service requirements?

 to optimise the transport of IP-based services?

+to ensure efficiency and scalability in large networks?

+to support new smart applications?

 What new Recommendations or revisions to existing Recommendations are needed:

-for broadband transceivers for in-premises networking over various mediums such as phone-line, coaxial, data (e.g. CAT5), power cables and plastic optical fibre?
+for transceivers for heterogeneous networking over various mediums such as phone-line, coaxial, data (e.g. CAT5), power cables, optical fibre and wireless?

-for broadband transceivers for in-premises networking using visible light communication (VLC)?
+for narrowband and broadband transceivers for networking using visible light communication (VLC)?